Combatant94/uk-economic-payment-network-2022-2024/README.md

 3. Unzip industry_transactions_final_typed.csv.zip before loading
 4. Run the SQL script to create the database and tables
 5. Open Power BI dashboard (if available) to explore visual insights

+### 🗂️ Data Source
+All datasets used in this project are publicly available from the **Office for National Statistics (ONS)**:
+- UK Inter-Industry Payment Flows (January 2017 – November 2024)
+- UK Standard Industrial Classification (SIC) Structure Summary

+Data is used under the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 ## Mohd Nafees
 📍 London | 🎓 MSc Data Science – Birkbeck, University of London